simpledotorg/deployment/README.md

 ## Setting up Ansible Vault

 We use [ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) to manage encrypted secrets.
-The recommended way to set things up is below, which will allow you to use `ansible-vault` to view / edit encryptes files without having to contsantly type in the password.
+The recommended way to set things up is below, which will allow you to use `ansible-vault` to view / edit encryptes files without having to constantly type in the password.
 This setup will also allow you to use `git diff` locally on encrypted files and make sense of them.
 Otherwise you are just diff'ing binary blobs.

 1. Place the vault password in the repository root in a file named `.vault_password`.
 This file is gitignored and should never be checked in.
 2. Run the following to configure the diff driver